james-burke-dev/james-burke-dev/README.md

 Welcome to my Github profile, here's a brief introduction about me:

-  - :grin: I'm currently on the lookout for opportunities to join an Australian company as a Data Engineer
+  - :grin: I'm currently on the lookout for opportunities as a Data Engineer, Data Analyst or Software Engineer

   - 📫 Feel to reach out me on [LinkedIn](https://www.linkedin.com/in/james-burke-dev/) or via the contact page on my website